asherfraz/Transaction-Tracking-System-in-customtkinter/README.md

 # Transaction Tracking System in customtkinter

-This is a Transaction Tracking System developed using the customtkinter library in Python.
+This is a Transaction Tracking System developed using the customtkinter library in Python with sqlite3 database.
 It provides a graphical user interface (GUI) for managing transactions, tracking earnings, and performing various operations related to transactions.

 ![Transaction Tracking System in customtkinter]([gif_url](https://github.com/asherfraz/Transaction-Tracking-System-in-customtkinter/blob/main/Screenshots/GIF.gif?raw=true))

 ## Features

 - Add new transactions with details such as product name, price, quantity, and date/time.
+- Store data in sqlite3 database.
 - View and edit existing transactions.
 - Delete transactions.
 - Generate reports and summaries of transactions (Comming Soon!).